rbgvictoria/keybase_model/docs/processing-key-files.md

 Errors break the key, so keys with errors will not be uploaded.
-Warnings do not break the tree but are not good practice and might not have been the intention of the user, so we let the user.
+Warnings do not break the tree but are not good practice and might not have been the intention of the user, so we let the user decide.
 If there are no debug messages to report, the key can just be uploaded without further feedback from the user decide.
 Currently the first screen only reports which delimiter was used.
 I think we can skip that as well.